riga/tfdeploy/docs/index.rst

 Other Attributes
 ^^^^^^^^^^^^^^^^

-.. py:attribute:: IMPL_NP
+.. py:attribute:: IMPL_NUMPY

    Implementation type for ops that merely rely on numpy (the default).

-.. py:attribute:: IMPL_SP
+.. py:attribute:: IMPL_SCIPY

    Implementation type for ops that also use scipy.

+.. py:attribute:: IMPL_THEANO

+   Implementation type for ops that also use theano.

-.. py:attribute:: IMPL_TF
+.. py:attribute:: IMPL_TENSORFLOW

    Implementation type for ops that also use tensorflow.

-.. py:attribute:: HAS_SP
+.. py:attribute:: HAS_SCIPY

    A flag that is *True* when scipy is available on your system.

+.. py:attribute:: HAS_THEANO

+   A flag that is *True* when theano is available on your system.

-.. py:attribute:: HAS_TF
+.. py:attribute:: HAS_TENSORFLOW

    A flag that is *True* when tensorflow is available on your system.